mapbox/mapbox-maps-ios/Apps/Examples/README.md

 1. When you're downloading your **private** key, ensure it's the `YOUR_SECRET_MAPBOX_ACCESS_TOKEN` and not the **public** one.
 1. Don't forget to check the `DOWNLOADS:READ` option when downloading the private key.

+For more information, please read the [configure credentials](https://docs.mapbox.com/ios/maps/guides/install/#configure-credentials) guide in our documentation.
 When you get to the "Configure your public token" step, you can optionally place your public token in the file `~/.mapbox` instead of modifying the Example app's `Info.plist`.
 A build phase will read the public token from that file and